Spring by LA’ FORTE

 Copper-stored water has traditionally been used across age groups.
 Maintain moderation and proper hygiene, and consult a professional if you have specific concerns.

-We recommend cleaning at least once a week using lemon + salt.
+We recommend cleaning at least once a week using lemon and salt.
 If used daily, more frequent cleaning may help maintain shine and freshness.

 Copper surfaces are known for antimicrobial properties, but water hygiene still depends on storage conditions.
 Refilling with fresh water daily is recommended.